michellechild/downtowndental_site/readme.md

 This is a redesign of a dentist office's website as part of a comprehensive design project in the Iron Yard Web Design class.

 This is also the first website I've ever built, using HTML and CSS.
+*Site is now updated with Sass and responsive design: 11/29/2014.
 <br>

 ##Style Guides